skaloronnie/test/Cassandra.md

 If the node recovers after the save time has elapsed, run a repair to **re-replicate the data** written during the down time.

+Example:

+* cluster of two nodes, A and B, replication factor (RF) of 1
+* node A is down while we write row K to it with consistency level of one
+* write fails because reads always reflect the most recent write when `W + R > replication factor`
+ * W is the number of nodes to block for writes
+ * R is the number of nodes to block for reads
+* does not write a hint to B and call the write good
+* cannot read the data at any consistency level until A comes back up and B forwards the data to A

 # Commands
     nodetool tpstats